 Are you ready to jump-start your career with a degree in Sociology?
 Find a school that offers you quality outcomes without breaking the bank with this best value ranking.
-31,173 Sociology undergraduate students graduated in 2016 with bachelor degrees nationally.
+30,641 Sociology undergraduate students graduated in 2017 with bachelor degrees nationally.
 The average salary of a Sociology grad is $35,378 in their early career and $55,828 in mid-career.
 However, students report earning anywhere from $25,295 to $49,484 in their early career, and $29,221 to $87,934 in mid-career, depending on the program.

 The "Best for the Money" rankings were created to help you find a great Sociology college at an affordable price.
 Some of the factors we include are the average cost of attendance, time to graduation, early and mid-career salaries, and more.
 Read our ranking methodology for more details.

 Brigham Young University - Provo is the top choice if you're interested in a degree in Sociology.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 University at Albany is among your top options if you want to study Sociology.
 Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.